api-platform/docs/admin/managing-images-files.md

     </CreateGuesser>
 ```

-Upon submission , The file is handled on the client side first , and `POST` uploaded to `/image_objects` endpoint .
+Upon submission, The file is handled on the client side first, and `POST` uploaded to `/image_objects` endpoint.
 The response is parsed and the image_object `id`  is added back to default request to be made by the admin.